Engine Misfire or Rough Engine Idle on GM 4.8L, 5.3L, 6.0L is becoming, more common and getting harder to diagnose.

 Because, GM V8 engines are very prone, to a rough idle and engine misfire when cold.

-Armed with the knowledge of what can cause a engine misfire; rough engine idle condition and a specific testing strategy; you can easily find out, what component is the one that has failed.
-So, should the engine misfire, rough engine idle or (TDC) code; point to an air leak in the intake manifold gasket, following the below directions.
+Now, lets get armed with the knowledge of what can cause, a engine misfire or rough engine idle condition.
+And, a specific testing strategy, so you can easily find out what component, is the one that has failed.
+So, should the engine misfire, rough idle or (TDC), point to an air leak in the intake manifold gasket.
+Then, you should following the below directions.